lizdecoder/github101/README.md

 # github101

-This is a intoductory class to GitHub 101. (edited from local)
+This is an intoductory class to GitHub 101. (edited from local)

+This will be used to complete the final project. (edited from remote)